fnproject/flow/docs/API.md

 ### Completer Invokes a Function

 Completion stages that invoke an external function via a call to _invokeFunction_ may also complete successfully or with an error.
 They may also fail to complete due to a platform error.

+#### The result is not encapsulated

+In this case, the invoked function is external and thus does not need to conform to the encapsulation rule above.

 #### Successful Response